 - Internet World Stats– A compiled list of facts about New Zealand’s internet usage.

+Child-Friendly ComputingIf you want to learn about the world, interact with others, and have fun, you should try the internet.
+The world wide web has become a vital part of life when it comes to work and research.
+These facts make parents encourage their children to learn how to use the internet.
+Similar to the real world, the internet can be full of unsafe, unhelpful, and unsavory characters and situations.
+Violent imagery and explicit sexual content are just two examples of the types of items children should not have access.
 Most of the time you can protect your child from the real world.
 However, the scary thing is that unlike the real world, the internet is only a few clicks away from your child.
 This fact means that parents must carefully shape the experiences children have online.
 It is vital to remember that you must worry about more than just content filtering.

 Child-Friendly Internet ExperienceWhen trying to ensure your child has a child-friendly internet experience, you should be pursuing a variety of different objectives.
 These objectives can be divided into positive and negative goals.
 Negative ones are center around items to block, censor, or filter and positive goals are centered around items to support, encourage, or promote.
+Some negative objectives include:

 - Censoring sex, violence, and other objectionable content